 Mobile phones do have several limitations.
 No antenna inputs, no network ports, limited Wi-Fi range, typical limit of 5 devices and slower to boot.
 Some phones automatically switch off the hotspot mode after a set period or if there are no active devices.

 Users with a dual SIM phone can potentially use the second SIM slot for the data SIM.
-This can be very useful with Meteor’s 50GB prepay broadband.
+This can be very useful with Three’s prepay “All You Can Eat” or the large 80GB allowance on Eir/GoMo.
 At home, this can help supplement an existing broadband connection or data limit.
 On the move, the phone can use the second SIM as its data connection.
 This can eliminate the need for a data plan on the primary SIM.